filamentphp/filament/packages/tables/docs/02-getting-started.md

 ## Record classes

 You may want to conditionally style rows based on the record data.
-This can be achieved by specifying CSS classes to be applied to the row using the `getTableRecordClassesUsing()` method:
+This can be achieved by specifying a string or array of CSS classes to be applied to the row using the `getTableRecordClassesUsing()` method:

-The `getTableRecordClassesUsing()` method may return a string or an array of classes that need to be applied to the row.

 ```php
 use Closure;